rtxm/rust-nrf24l01/README.md

 cargo build -v --examples --target=arm-unknown-linux-gnueabihf
 ```

-Then, you can move any of the executable to your test machine:
+Then, you can move any of the executables to your test machine:

 ```bash
 scp target/arm-unknown-linux-gnueabihf/debug/examples/multiceiver_ack ...